ormico/dbpatchmanager/docs/tutorial.md

 In this step, we are going to create the second file `patches.local.json`.
 Where `patches.json` is checked into source control, `patches.local.json` is designed not to be checked in.
 The local file is where workstation or server specific settings are specified.
 When dbpatch runs, these two configuration files are merged with `patches.local.json` overriding any settings made in `patches.json`.
 While you can override any setting, typically the `ConnectionString` is the most common setting used in the local file.

-Using a text editor, create a file in the database project folder named `patches.local.json`.
-The contents of the file should look like the following, but in place of this connection string specify the Connection String to your development database.
+Create a file in the database project folder named `patches.local.json`.
+The contents of the file should look like the following, but in place of this connection string specify the connection string to your development database.
 This is usually a database and server running on your local workstation.

 ```
 {